How to Build a Successful Frontend and Backend Web Developer Team: A Practical Staffing Guide

 What Does a Backend Web Developer Do?

 A backend web developer handles the server-side logic that powers your application.
 They create and maintain the infrastructure that enables the frontend to function, including databases, authentication, APIs, and business logic.
-Common technologies used by backend developers include:
+Common technologies used by backend developers include:- RESTful or GraphQL APIs for communication between frontend and backend

 - Cloud platforms (AWS, Azure, GCP) for scalable infrastructure